fc006t/Udacity_IPND/project3/readme.md

 ## Installation

 * Install Python
-* Create a directory for thise files
+* Create a directory for these files
-* Unzip these files
+* Unzip these files into that directory
 * Start **entertainment_center.py**